 If you take the Sulga bus (www.sulga.it) from Rome airport (Fiumicino), or any other bus, you’ll arrive at Piazza Partigiani, the bus station.You might as well avail yourself of the timetable before you arrive.
 The airport cycles through periods of chaos and indifference but information is never very easy to obtain.
 To find the Sulga bus to Perugia at the Fiumicino airport, go outside and walk to your right until the end of terminals.
 You should see a series of bus parking spaces.
-The Sulga bus for Perugia waits here (it says SULGA on the side, go figure) and tickets can be bought on board.
+The Sulga bus for Perugia waits here (it says SULGA on the side) and tickets can be bought on board.
+Once you arrive at the airport bus station, on the electronic timetables you might not see the name Perugia, but don’t worry, it’s there.
 The oneway bus fare Rome Airport-Perugia or vice versa is around €24.
 Return fares work out cheaper but are only valid for one month.

 Once you arrive in Perugia you will be in Piazza Partigiani.
 Cross the street, go a little to your left, and follow everyone else up the scale mobili (escalators) and stairways through the bowels of the former Papal fortress, the Rocca Paolina.You’ll end up at Piazza Italia - follow the directions above to the Tourist Info.

 If you come from the North, you’ll more than likely get off the Rome-Florence Autostrada A1 onto the “Raccordo Perugia Bettolle,” the extension to Perugia.
 Get off at either the “Prepo” or “Piscille” exit and follow the signs to the center.
 Park near Piazza dei Partigiani and take the escalators up.
 From the South you can also take the E45 superstrada north from Orte to Perugia.